shaiksaahir/JID_4203_Language_Exchange/README.md

 # Release Notes
 ## Version 2.1.0
 ### Features
+* Added a Find Friend page which lists the names of all the other accounts on the application for users to browse
 * Added MBTI personality type selector on the profile creation page
 * Added available dates and times selector on the profile creation page
 * Added profile visibility on the profile creation page
 ### Bug Fixes
 * Made the application clonable from GitHub
+* Fixed the import statement in APIController.js so that the GET and POST requests could use pool.execute
 ### Known Issues
+* UserNames are not attached to profile preferences of the user, like MBTI or meeting time
 * Profile visibility does not do anything since our creation of profiles will be in a later sprint.
-It is connected to the backend and database.
+It is connected to the backend and database

 # Install Guide
 ## PREREQUISITES